Brettanomyces bruxellensis: Beer production

 B. bruxellensis plays a key role in the production of the typical Belgian beer styles such as lambic, Flanders red ales, gueuze and kriek, and is part of spontaneous fermentation biota.
+The Trappist Orval has very little in it as well.
 It is naturally found in the brewery environment living within oak barrels that are used for the storage of beer during the secondary conditioning stage.
 Here it completes the long slow fermentation or super-attenuation of beer, often in symbiosis with Pediococcus sp.
 Macroscopically visible colonies look whitish and show a dome-shaped aspect, depending on the age and size.

 B. bruxellensis is increasingly being used by American craft brewers, especially in Maine, California and Colorado.
 Jolly Pumpkin Artisan Ales, Allagash Brewing Company, Port Brewing Company, Sierra Nevada Brewing Company, Russian River Brewing Company and New Belgium Brewing Company have all brewed beers fermented with B. bruxellensis.
 The beers have a slightly sour, earthy character.
 Some have described them as having a "barnyard" or "wet horse blanket" flavor.